-Inconsistent Treatment of Items - Generally, you must report items shown on your Schedule 2K-1 (and any schedules) consistently with the way the trust or estate treated the items on its return.
+Inconsistent Treatment of Items - Generally, you must report items shown on your Schedule 2K-1 (and any schedules) consistently with the way the estate or trust treated the items on its return.
 If your treatment is (or may be) inconsistent with the estate or trust, enclose a statement with your return explaining the inconsistency and your reason for such inconsistency.